Reform of the House of Lords: Votes of March 2007

-The Brown Labour government
+Brown Labour government

-On 19 July 2007 Jack Straw stated that the powers of the chamber, the method of election, financial packages and the number of members would yet again be discussed by a cross-party working group.
+On 19 July 2007, Jack Straw stated that the powers of the chamber, the method of election, financial packages and the number of members would yet again be discussed by a cross-party working group.
 The opposition's response was to suggest that "the real message in your statement today [is] that Lords reform is on ice until after the next election".

-On 14 May 2008 Gordon Brown announced that the government intended to publish a new white paper on lords reform.
+On 14 May 2008, Gordon Brown announced that the government intended to publish a new white paper on lords reform.
 This was issued by the Secretary of State for Justice Jack Straw in July 2008, containing proposals to create a wholly elected second chamber.
-The proposals didn't move forward to become legislation.
+The proposals did not move forward to become legislation.
 While a renewed white paper was pointed to in 2009, none was published before the general election in 2010.
 The Labour Party's manifesto at that election proposed a referendum on an elected House of Lords by October 2011.

-The Conservative–Liberal Democrat Coalition government
+Conservative–Liberal Democrat coalition government

 The Conservative–Liberal Democrat coalition agreement agreed following the 2010 general election clearly outlined a provision for a wholly or mainly elected second chamber, elected by a proportional representation system.
 These proposals sparked a debate on 29 June 2010.
 As an interim measure, it was agreed that the appointment of new peers will reflect shares of the vote secured by the political parties in the last general election.

 May 2011 proposals and draft bill

 Detailed proposals for Lords reform including a draft House of Lords Reform Bill were published on 17 May 2011.
 These include a 300-member hybrid house, of which 80% are elected.
 A further 20% would be appointed, and reserve space would be included for some Church of England bishops.
 Under the proposals, members would also serve single non-renewable terms of 15 years.
-Former MPs would be allowed to stand for election to the Upper House, but members of the Upper House would not be immediately allowed to become MPs.
+Former MPs would be allowed to stand for election to the upper house, but members of the upper house would not be immediately allowed to become MPs.

-Many of the details of the proposal were incorporated into the House of Lords Reform Bill 2012 introduced to the Commons in June 2012.
+A number of the details of the proposal were incorporated into the House of Lords Reform Bill 2012 introduced to the Commons in June 2012.

 The proposals were considered by a Joint Committee on House of Lords Reform made up of both MPs and Peers.

 The Joint Committee on House of Lords Reform published its final report on 23 April 2012 and made the following suggestions: